 Common Warning Signs of a Heart Attack:

 - Fatigue.
 More than 70% of women reported extreme fatigue in the month or months prior to their heart attacks.
-This was not just your run-of-the-mill tiredness, this was an overwhelming fatigue that sidelined them from their usual schedules for a few days a time.
+This was not just your run-of-the-mill tiredness, this was overwhelming fatigue that sidelined them from their usual schedules for a few days at a time.

 - Sleeplessness or insomnia.
 Despite their fatigue, women who’ve had heart attacks remember not being able to fall asleep or stay asleep during the month before their heart attacks.

 - Anxiety and stress.
 Stress has long been known to up the risk of heart attack.
 But what women report is the emotional experience; before their heart attacks they felt anxious, stressed and keyed up, noticeably more than usual.

 - Indigestion or nausea.
 Stomach pain, intestinal cramps, nausea, and digestive disruptions are another sign reported by female heart attack patients.
 Become familiar with your digestive habits, and pay attention when anything seems strange.

 - Shortness of breath.
 Difficulty breathing is a good reason to call 911, whether or not it indicates a heart attack.
 Remember that shortness of breath isn’t just associated with lung activity; it could also be a sign that your heart is calling for help.

 - Flu-like symptoms.
 Clammy, sweaty skin along with feeling lightheaded and weak, can lead women to wonder if they have the flu when, in fact, they’re having a heart attack.